 A spinning top makes an eerie appearance in the middle of the night.
 Feel free to critique

 I lay alert for a few moments, frozen with the realization of finding myself the only one awake at that strange and mysterious hour.
-A time where night settled deep and heavy between floorboards and amid the ghostly blue stalks in the garden.
-In this early hour, the bright rays of morning rose far away across the ocean, on another continent.
+A time where night settled deep and heavy between floorboards and amid the pale blue stalks in the garden.
+In this early hour the bright rays of morning rose far away across the ocean on another continent.

-Years earlier, my grandmother shared with me her recollection of the meticulous care that went into the construction of such a delicate object.
-My great grandfather had carefully carved the top from the heart of an ancient beech.
-Then, with immeasurable patience, he sanded and stained, burnished and rubbed, polished and primed, until finally, he brushed glowing lacquer upon the wooden surface creating the smooth streamlined finish it bore today.
+Years earlier, my grandmother shared with me her recollection of the meticulous care that had gone into the construction of such a delicate object.
+Childhood friends long before becoming each other’s first and only love, she remembered details of my grandfather’s childhood with uncommon clarity.
+My grandfather had carefully carved the top from the heart of an ancient beech.
+Then, with immeasurable patience, he had sanded and stained, burnished and rubbed, polished and primed, until finally he brushed glowing lacquer upon the wooden surface creating the smooth streamlined finish it bore today.